-(a) storing slash away from water ways and the paths of floodwaters; (b) ensuring slash piles are stable and placed away from steep slopes to prevent accelerated soil erosion from debris avalanche.
+(a) storing slash away from water ways and the paths of floodwaters; from debris avalanche.
 VEG.4 Where practicable, trees shall be felled away from, and not be dragged through, any waterway.
-Consent to Plant in Riverbeds (TRC s42A Sec Ref 16.11) 10658-1.0 - To undertake riverbed planting for restoration of diverted stream beds associated with the establishment of the Mt Messenger Bypass PLN.1 The planting shall be undertaken generally in accordance with the resource consent application and the ELMP.
+Consent to Plant in Riverbeds (TRC s42A Sec Ref 16.11) • 10658-1.0 - To undertake riverbed planting for restoration of diverted stream beds associated with the establishment of the Mt Messenger Bypass PLN.1 The planting shall be undertaken generally in accordance with the resource consent application and the ELMP.
 PLN.2 The Consent Holder shall notify the Chief Executive, TRC, in writing at least 5 working days prior to the commencement of planting work.
-Notification shall include the consent number and a brief description of the activity consented and be emailed to worknotification@trc.govt.nz .
+Notification shall include the consent number and a brief description of the activity consented and be emailed to worknotification@trc.govt.nz.
 Final location co-ordinates shall be provided to the TRC at this time.
 PLN.3 The Consent Holder shall ensure that the area and volume of stream bed disturbance during planting is, as far as practicable, minimised and any areas that are disturbed are, as far as reasonably practicable, reinstated.
 PLN.4 The Consent Holder shall undertake works in accordance with the CWMP and SCWMP to minimise sedimentation and increased turbidity of the waterway during the construction, implementation and maintenance of the works.
-The CWMP and SCWMP shall address how: (a) All works shall be completed in the minimum time practicable;(b) The placement of excavated material in the flowing channel shall be avoided;(c) All machinery shall be kept out of the actively flowing channel, as far as practicable; and(d) All disturbed areas shall be reinstated as far as practicable.
+The CWMP and SCWMP shall address how: (a) All works shall be completed in the minimum time practicable; (b) The placement of excavated material in the flowing channel shall be avoided; (c) All machinery shall be kept out of the actively flowing channel, as far as practicable; and (d) All disturbed areas shall be reinstated as far as practicable.
 PLN.5 The planting shall not materially restrict flow or exacerbate flooding events.
+1